Expected Complexity of Persistence Barcode Computation via Matrix Reduction: Introduction

 \section{Introduction}

-\paragraph{Motivation and results.} The standard algorithm used to compute persistent homology, first introduced in \cite{edelsbrunner2000topological}, is based on the Gaussian reduction of the boundary matrix.
-It performs left-to-right column additions until the lowest elements of non-zero columns in the matrix are pairwise distinct; the matrix is called \define{reduced} in this case.
-For a $(\row\times \column)$-boundary matrix with $r\leq c$, this reduction process runs in $O(\row^2\column)$ time, and this complexity can be achieved by a concrete family of examples~\cite{morozov2005persistence}.
-Designing such worst-case examples requires some care~-- for instance, the boundary matrix necessarily has to become dense (i.e., has $\Omega(r^2)$ non-zero entries) during the reduction.
+\paragraph{Motivation and results.} The (persistence) barcode is an invariant that extracts topological information from data.
+It has been proven to be extremely useful in applications (see \cite{donut} for over 300 examples), not only for the insights it provides on the data, but also because it can be converted into formats amenable to statistical and Machine Learning analysis.
+Therefore, understanding its computation is crucial for data analysis.
+The standard algorithm used to compute barcodes, first introduced in \cite{edelsbrunner2000topological}, is based on the Gaussian reduction of the boundary matrix.
+It performs left-to-right column additions until the indexes of the lowest elements of non-zero columns in the matrix are pairwise distinct; the matrix is called \define{reduced} in this case.
+For a $(\row\times \column)$-boundary matrix with $r\leq c$, this reduction process runs in $\mathcal{O}(\row^2\column)$ time, and this high complexity can be indeed achieved by concrete families of examples (see \cite{morozov2005persistence} or \cref{S_worst_case}).
+However, designing these worst-case examples requires some care~-- for instance, the boundary matrix necessarily has to become dense (i.e., has $\Omega(r^2)$ non-zero entries) during the reduction.
 On the other hand, such dense reduced matrices are hardly formed in realistic data sets, and the reduction algorithm scales closer to linear in practice \cite{bauer2017phat, otter2017roadmap}.
 This leads to the hypothesis that the worst-case examples are somewhat pathological, and the ``typical'' performance of the algorithm is better than what the worst-case predicts.
-The motivation of this paper is to provide formal evidence for this hypothesis.
+The motivation of this paper is to provide formal evidence for this hypothesis, mathematically grounding the displayed efficiency of the barcode computation.

-To formalize the notion of a typical example, we fix a random variable that captures a boundary matrix based on a random model and analyzes the expected runtime of the reduction algorithm over this random variable.
-We study two instances of random models: \begin{description} \item[Erd\H{o}s--R\'enyi model.]
-Given $\ver$ vertices, apply a random permutation on the $\binom{\ver}{2}$ edges, and build the clique filtration over this edge order. \item[Vietoris--Rips model.]
-Place $\ver$ points uniformly in the $d$-dimensional unit cube (with $d$ arbitrary), sort the edges by length, and build the clique filtration over the edge order. \end{description} In both cases, the resulting boundary matrices in degree $1$ consist of $\binom{\ver}{2}=\Theta(\ver^2)$ rows and $\binom{\ver}{3}=\Theta(\ver^3)$ columns, and the best known worst-case bound for the number of non-zero entries of the reduced matrix is $O(n^4)$.
+Our method hinges on two links: the fact that the computational complexity is bounded above by the density of the reduced boundary matrix, and the fact that dense columns in the reduced boundary matrix can be related to non-trivial homology of the filtration.
+Hence, if a random filtration is unlikely to have nonzero Betti number from a certain step value onward, then we can bound its expected computational complexity.
+In order to study the ``typical" performance of the matrix reduction algorithm, the following instances of random filtrations are considered: